shreyasrao/ticket-server/README.md

 delete <name>
 ```

-### Note:
-Each server and client is started in a seperate JVM process, not just seperate threads.
+NOTE: Each server and client is started in a seperate JVM process, not just seperate threads.

+## Contributors:
+kennethlee, shreyasrao